Brighton Field at Harrington Athletics Village – Boston College Eagles

 For the most part, college baseball isn’t a very big deal in New England.
 The weather during this time of year tends to keep crowds small.
 Boston College is no exception to this rule, although they do attract bigger crowds than most local squads.

-Crowds at Brighton Fields can be categorized as a “friends and family” type of crowd, ranging in size from about 250-400 fans.
+Crowds at Brighton Field can be categorized as a “friends and family” type of crowd, ranging in size from about 250-400 fans.
 The dedication ceremony held on a frigid April Saturday afternoon in 2018 did draw over 1,300 fans, which is a number unheard of over at Shea Field.
 Fans in attendance generally have a connection with the players on the field, and are enthusiastic about the action taking place.

 The Boston College campus is located in the Chestnut Hill section of the suburb of Newton, Massachusetts, about six miles west of downtown Boston.
 Despite its location in the suburbs, Boston College shares many of the same access issues familiar to Boston residents.
 Anyone who has tried to navigate the crowded, crooked streets of greater Boston by car can tell you how difficult driving in and around the area can be.
 If you are visiting from out of town, your best bet is to find a copilot who knows their way around town.

 If heading to an Eagles baseball game, driving may actually be the easiest way to get to Brighton Fields.
 The best route to arrive at Boston College avoids Boston entirely.
 Take exit 24 (Commonwealth Ave.-Route 30) off of Interstate 95 (also known as Route 128).
 Follow Commonwealth Avenue for about 5 miles, and you will find the Boston College campus on your right.
-After a U-Turn, take a right onto the Brighton campus.
+After a U-turn, take a right onto the Brighton campus.
 Complete driving directions can be found here.
 The area around Boston College is quite scenic, with a suburban feel, but traffic can be very heavy at times.
 Give yourself plenty of time to arrive on campus.

 Once inside Harrington Athletic Village, fans will enter onto a plaza along the first base line of the softball field.
 To your right will be a building that contains the concession stand and restrooms.
 The heated restrooms are most appreciated during frigid spring days.
 Beyond this is the baseball field.
 The plaza runs along the top of the seating bowl which runs from third base to shallow right field.
 All seats consist of individual maroon stadium seats.
 There is ample standing room along the top of the seating bowl, as well as accessible seating.
-With plenty of room to move around, crowds are not an issue at Brighton Fields.
+With plenty of room to move around, crowds are not an issue at Brighton Field.

 Return on Investment 4